 - Occupying furniture in a manner that suggests lounging, as evidenced by lying down on the furniture, or propping feet on chairs, sofas, or tables;

-- Occupying more than one space when other customers need accommodating;
+- Occupying more than one space when other patrons need accommodating;

 - Eating or drinking food or beverages in areas where eating and drinking are prohibited;

-- Entering Library without being clothed, including, but not limited to, shirt and shoes;
+- Entering or being in the Library without being clothed, including, but not limited to, shirt and shoes;

 - Wearing cleats, skates, rollerblades or other items that could damage Library property;